Vyral/base-template/_posts/2018-11-15-money-saving-alternatives-to-10-costly-homeownership-mistakes.md

 <p style="text-align: center;"><em>Are you making any of these 10 common but costly homeownership mistakes?
 If so, we’ll explain how you can mitigate them.</em></p>

-In real estate, people often talk about how much it costs to buy a home.
-But what about the cost associated with simply living in a home?
+In real estate, people often talk about how much it costs to buy a home, but what about the cost associated with simply living in a home?
 As most homeowners already realize, owning a property can be an expensive ordeal.&nbsp;

 Today, we’ll cover 10 expensive homeownership mistakes.
 For each point, we’ll also discuss a money-saving alternative.
 Let’s dive right in: